Cosby1992/rabbit_prometheus_grafana/README.md

 - **Prometheus**: Configured in `prometheus/prometheus.yml` to scrape RabbitMQ metrics from the Prometheus-compatible endpoint exposed by RabbitMQ.
 - **Grafana**: Includes a sample RabbitMQ dashboard to monitor metrics like queue lengths, message rates, and connections.
 The dashboard and Prometheus data source are automatically provisioned from the `grafana/provisioning` directory.
+- **Example Project**:
+  - Publishes messages to RabbitMQ using both **direct** and **fanout** exchanges.
+  - Consumes messages from multiple queues.
+  - Demonstrates how RabbitMQ queues and exchanges operate under load.

 ## RabbitMQ Metrics

 The dashboard includes key RabbitMQ metrics, such as:

 - **Queue Lengths**: Tracks the number of messages in queues.
 - **Message Rates**: Monitors publish, deliver, and acknowledgment rates.
 - **Connections and Channels**: Shows the number of open connections and active channels.
 - **Consumers**: Displays active consumer counts.

 These metrics provide insights into the performance and health of the RabbitMQ instance.
+Running the example project will populate these metrics in real-time.

 ## Stopping the Services

 To stop and remove the services, run:

 ```bash
 docker-compose down
 ```